 In assessing a system's overall capacity, it is important to look at all aspects - positive and negative.
 It is important for systems to understand those characteristics that are working well, so that those activities can be continued or strengthened.
 In addition, these positive aspects can assist the system in addressing the capacity deficiencies or concerns.
-The factors that were particularly important for the Crystal Lake PWS are listed below.
+The factors that were particularly important for the Indian Springs PWS are listed below.

-• Knowledgeable and Dedicated Staff - While the general manager has only worked for the Crystal Lake PWS for about 1 year, he is certified and has over 30 years experience in the water industry.
-The field supervisor is certified and has been working for the Crystal Lake PWS for 24 years.
+• Knowledgeable and Dedicated Staff - While the general manager has only worked for the Lake Livingston WSSSC for about 1 year, he is certified and has over

+30 years' experience in the water industry.
+The field supervisor is certified and has been working for the WSSSC for 24 years.
 The other supervisor is also certified and has 26 years with the company.
 All positions have written job descriptions.
 The operations staff meets every morning to receive work orders for the day.
-The water operators rotate being on-call, so the system is covered 24-hours per day.
-The Board of Directors is composed of individuals who live in the various communities served by the Lake Livingston WSSSC and are familiar with their own water systems.
+The water operators rotate being on-call, so the system is covered 24 hours per day.
+The Board of Directors is composed of individuals who live in the various communities served by the Lake Livingston WSSSC who are familiar with their own water system.